homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <summary><b>Additional sensors and switches (Nanoe, Inside cleaning, etc.)</b></summary>

 - Enable additional sensor for outdoor temp. and switches for Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode and Powerful Mode.
-- These switches will be available in HomeKit / device / settings (wheel icon) / accessories, and in the case of automation directly.
+- These switches will be available directly in your main device or in device / settings (wheel icon) / accessories.
-- If you add at least one sensor or switch, the appearance of the air conditioning will change - rotation speed and swing will not be available in the main view, only after entering the settings (wheel icon) / accessories / air conditioning.
-You can also use the option 'show as separate tiles' to separate the accessories.
+- If you add at least one sensor or switch, the appearance of the air conditioning will change - rotation speed and swing will not be available in the main view, only after entering the device / settings (wheel icon) / accessories / device / settings (wheel icon) (it's not a mistake, Apple solved it like that).
+- You can also use the option 'show as separate tiles' to separate the accessories.

 </details>